ZeroStudMuffin/CEA2/README.md

 - Each OCR line's bounding box height is printed to logcat alongside the text.
 - OCR results are cleaned with `OcrParser` before barcode scanning.
 - The parser now outputs only a roll number and customer name, displayed on two lines in the Bin Locator screen.
-Any prefix before the first space in the roll number is removed so users see only the numeric portion.
+Any prefix before the first space or underscore in the roll number is removed and any remaining spaces or underscores are stripped so users see only the numeric portion.
 - Once roll, customer and bin are present a **Send Record** button appears.
   Tapping uploads the data to the server and clears the text view.
 If the server returns an error, the provided message is shown instead of a generic failure.